-- 1. The parent or guardian of the child will be notified. - 2.
-The worker alleged to be the perpetrator of the abuse or misconduct will immediately be placed on leave from working with children pending an investigation and instructed to remain away from the premises during the investigation.
+- 1. The parent or guardian of the minor or adult with special needs will be notified - 2.
+The worker alleged to be the perpetrator of the abuse or misconduct will immediately be placed on leave from working with minors or adults with special needs pending an investigation and instructed to remain away from

+- the premises during the investigation.
 He or she should also be instructed to have no contact with the victim or with witnesses. - 3.
-Our insurance company will be notified, and we will complete an incident report.

-- 4. We will comply with the state's requirements regarding mandatory reporting of abuse as the law then exists.
-(See Appendix D on Mandatory Reporting.) - 5.
+Our insurance company will be notified, and we will complete an incident report. - 4.
+We will comply with the state's requirements regarding mandatory reporting of abuse as the law then exists.
+(See Appendix C on Mandatory Reporting.) - 5.
 We will cooperate with any investigation of the incident by state or local authorities.
 In the event there is no investigation of the incident by state or local authorities, a team will be formed to investigate the circumstances of the incident.
 The team should act only in consultation with our insurance company and/or attorney. - 6.
-Any person who is not found innocent of the alleged abuse or misconduct will be removed from their position with children. - 7.
+Any person who is not found innocent of the alleged abuse or misconduct will be removed from their position with minors or adults with special needs. - 7.
 Redeemer Presbyterian Church will designate a spokesperson to the media concerning incidents of abuse or neglect.
 The advice of legal counsel will be sought before responding to media inquiries or releasing information about the situation to the congregation.
 All other workers should refrain from speaking to the media. - 8.
 A pastoral visit can be arranged for those who desire it.
 This should be for the purpose of providing pastoral support during the time of crisis and not for the purpose of investigating the incident or influencing the investigation. - 9.
 Pastoral staff will determine if/when/how security should be utilized.

-APPENDIX B:
+APPENDIX A: